 Computer labs and classrooms are located throughout all campuses to help students do research and complete their assignments.
-The Student Tech Help Desk, located in the library, provides technical assistance and support to students.
-The Tech Help Desk is open 8 a.m. to 8 p.m., Monday through Thursday, and 8 a.m. to 4 p.m. on Friday, and can be reached at 309.341.5446 or help@sandburg.edu
+The Tech Help Desk, located in the Galesburg library, provides technical assistance and support to students.
+The Tech Help Desk is open 8 a.m. to 8 p.m., Monday through Thursday, and 8 a.m. to 4 p.m. on Friday, and can be reached at 309.341.5446 or support@sandburg.edu.

-For answers to frequently asked questions and a searchable knowledgebase, students may visit http://help.sandburg.edu
+For answers to frequently asked questions and a searchable Knowledgebase, students may visit http://suport.sandburg.edu